 Reducing Hermaphroditism’s Impact on Regular Cannabis Seeds

-If you have done close monitoring of your cannabis plants, and there is a presence of hermaphrodite plant around, you will notice that there are sites on some branches that have the resemblance of banana structure.
+If you have done close monitoring on your cannabis plants, and there is a presence of hermaphrodite plants around, you will notice that there are sites on some branches that have the resemblance of banana structure.
 If this happens, take the hermaphrodite plant away from the female plants as immediately as possible.
-Isolate the hermaphrodite plants to prevent it from pollinating your plants.
+Isolate the hermaphrodite plants to prevent them from pollinating your plants.

-You can use tweezers to take off the male organs of the hermaphrodite plant or even the branches itself.
+You can use tweezers to take off the male organs of the hermaphrodite plant or even the branches themselves.
 The banana-like pollens do not burst open on cannabis plants with feminized genetics, but it is not the best idea to take them back to the garden.
-It will take within fifteen days to fully develop male flowers, and within this time, make sure that you have taken off all the male organs of the plant and carefully dispose of it.
+It will take about fifteen days to develop male flowers fully, and within this time, make sure that you have taken off all the male organs of the plant and carefully dispose of them.

-It should be done as quickly as possible to prevent the plants from pollinating the female plants.
-Which later produces a higher likelihood of hermaphrodite seeds.
-If this happens, all the grower’s efforts are gone to waste because regular seeds affect by hermaphroditism are typically not recommended for growing and breeding.
+It should be done as quickly as possible to prevent the plants from pollinating the female plants, which later produces a higher likelihood of hermaphrodite seeds.
+If this happens, all the grower’s efforts are gone to waste because regular seeds affected by hermaphroditism are typically not recommended for growing and breeding.

 In most unfortunate circumstances, hermaphroditism is unpredictable, and it is hard to tell whether a seed can grow into a hermaphrodite.
-The proper way to prevent it from happening is to provide the best environmental condition for cannabis plants and prevent the occurrence of stress as much as possible.
+The proper way to prevent it from happening is to provide the best environmental condition for cannabis plants and avoid stress as much as possible.
 When applying training techniques, always make sure that you are trained to do it, and you know how to execute them properly.